SysdataSpA/GACAndroidArchitecture/README.md

 #### 1.2.5 Repository
 A **Repository** handles the process of saving or retrieving data from a datasource, it is managed by one or more **UseCase**.

-## 2. RxAndroidArchitecture Classes Overview
+## 2. GACAndroidArchitecture Classes Overview

 WIP